 LADY MACBETH Out, damned spot: out, I say.
 One; two.
 Why then ’tis time to do’t.
 Hell is murky.
 Fie, my lord, fie, a soldier and afeared?
 What need we fear?
 Who knows it when none can call our power to account?
 Yet who would have thought the old man to have had so much blood in him?

-DOCTOR Do you mark that?

 LADY MACBETH The Thane of Fife had a wife.
 Where is she now?
 What, will these hands ne’er be clean?
 No more o’that, my lord, no more o’that.
 You mar all with this starting.

-DOCTOR Go to, go to.
-You have known what you should not.
-GENTLEWOMAN She has spoke what she should not, I am sure of that.
-Heaven knows what she has known.

 LADY MACBETH Here’s the smell of the blood still.
 All the perfumes of Arabia will not sweeten this little hand.
 Oh, oh, oh.

-DOCTOR What a sigh is there.
-The heart is sorelycharged.
-GENTLEWOMAN

 LADY MACBETH Wash your hands, put on your nightgown, look not so pale.
 I tell you yet again, Banquo’s buried; he cannot come out on’s grave.

-DOCTOR Even so?

 LADY MACBETH To bed, to bed: there’s knocking at the gate.
 Come, come, come, come, give me your hand.
 What’s done, cannot be undone.
 To bed, to bed, to bed.